 PS: Just so any newbies don't think I'm completely hideous and abnormal, here's a photo of me looking normal.
 I know, shocking difference eh.

-I have found my miracle cream, it has saved my eyes, and hundreds of others too.
-I regularly get emails and comments from people thanking me for recommending this cream, so have a read of my review post and see if it's something you might want to try, I wholeheartedly couldn't recommend it enough:
+I have found my miracle cream, it has saved my eyes, and thousands of others too.
+I regularly get emails and comments from people thanking me for recommending this cream, so watch the video below to see if it's something you might want to try, and you can purchase it here if you're in the UK, and here if you're in the USA or Canada.
+I wholeheartedly couldn't recommend it enough.

-I've also found lots of natural makeup and skincare products over the past year since I first wrote this post, please find my full list of them with short reviews here.
+I've also found lots of natural makeup and skincare products over the past year since I first wrote this post, please find my full list of them with short reviews here or watch this video: